 Professor at the University of Montreal and Director of Science at Montreal Botanical Garden.
-On sabbatical at RBGE from July to December 2015, leading projects in phylogeny and classification of legumes for the Legume Phylogeny Working Group
+On sabbatical at RBGE from July to December 2015, she led work resulting a a new classification for the legume family published by the Legume Phylogeny Working Group

 This website provides information the world’s richest savanna, the cerrado biome of Brazil.
 It makes available a comprehensive woody floristic dataset for the biome, which is searchable and downloadable.

 DRYFLOR is a network of researchers and conservationists aiming to improve the understanding of the flora and to promote the conservation of the endangered seasonally dry tropical forests of Latin America and the Caribbean.